rdCenteno/openzeppelin-ethernaut/README.md

 As the balance deduction is made after the call msg.sender.call.value(_amount)() If the msg.sender is a contract, it will call the fallback function.
 Therefore, if this code is called in the fallback function of the sender, it will cause a recursion, sending the value multiple times before reducing the sender's balance.
 Important to star the recursion sending the smart contract the total balance of Reentrance contract.

+Important: Transfer and send are no longer recommended solutions as they can potentially break contracts after the Istanbul hard fork

+Important: Always assume that the receiver of the funds you are sending can be another contract, not just a regular address.
+Hence, it can execute code in its payable fallback method and re-enter your contract, possibly messing up your state/logic.

+## Elevator

+Sol in order to set top to true, the first call to isLastFloor has to return false and the second one, true.

+You can use the view function modifier on an interface in order to prevent state modifications.
+The pure modifier also prevents functions from modifying the state.